01 of 07

 - Cut out the pattern pieces.

-- Cut out the flange opening by tracing the opening or by using the pattern as a guide and cutting the opening the same way the pattern piece is cut out.
+- Cut out the flange opening by tracing it or by using the pattern as a guide and cutting the opening the same way the pattern piece is cut out.

 Sewing the Flange Opening